Induced subgraphs of graphs with large chromatic number. IV. Consecutive holes: Radius 2

 This proves that $G$ admits a $t$-cable with chromatic number more than $\tau_t=\tau$, and so proves \ref{getcable}.~\bbox

-Let us put these pieces together to prove \ref{rad2}, which we restate: \begin{thm} Let $\phi:\mathbb{N}\rightarrow \mathbb{N}$ be a non-decreasing function; then for all $\ell\ge 4$ there exists $n$ such that every $(2,\phi)$-controlled triangle-free graph with chromatic number more than $n$ has an $\ell$-hole. \end{thm} \Proof If $l\le 7$ the result follows from \ref{2rad}, so we may assume that $l\ge 8$.
-Let $\kappa = \phi(2)$.
-By \ref{2rad}, every induced subgraph of $G$ with chromatic number more than $\kappa$ has a $5$-hole.
-Let $t,\tau$ be as in \ref{usecable}; and let $\tau'$ be as in \ref{getcable}.
+Let us put these pieces together to prove \ref{rad2}, which we restate: \begin{thm} Let $\phi:\mathbb{N}\rightarrow \mathbb{N}$ be a non-decreasing function; then for all $\ell\ge 5$ there exists $n$ such that every $(2,\phi)$-controlled triangle-free graph with chromatic number more than $n$ has an $\ell$-hole. \end{thm} \Proof If $l\le 7$ the result follows from \ref{2rad}, so we may assume that $l\ge 8$.
+Let $t,\tau$ be as in \ref{usecable}, taking $\kappa = \phi(2)$; and let $\tau'$ be as in \ref{getcable}.
 Let $n=\tau'$.
 We claim that $n$ satisfies the theorem.
 For let $G$ be a $(2,\phi)$-controlled triangle-free graph with chromatic number more than $n$.
+By \ref{2rad}, every induced subgraph of $G$ with chromatic number more than $\kappa$ has a $5$-hole.
 By \ref{getcable}, $G$ admits a $t$-cable with chromatic number more than $\tau$; and by \ref{usecable}, $G$ has an $\ell$-hole.
 This proves \ref{rad22}.~\bbox

-If we just want to prove the first conjecture of \ref{gyarfasconj}, rather than the full strength of \ref{mainthm}, the remainder of the paper is not needed; let us explain why.
+The second conjecture of \ref{gyarfasconj} is proved in~\cite{longholes}, but if we just wanted to prove it for triangle-free graphs, rather than the full strength of \ref{mainthm}, the remainder of the paper is not needed; let us explain why.
 The following is proved in~\cite{threesteps} (the proof just takes a few lines):

 \begin{thm} Let $\ell\ge 3$ and $\kappa\ge 1$ be integers, and let $G$ be a graph with no hole of length more than $\ell$, such that $\chi(N(v)),\chi(N^2(v))\le \kappa$ for every vertex $v$.
 Then $\chi(G)\le (2\ell-2)\kappa$. \end{thm}